sakhnoukh/playLister/README.md

 # 🎵 PlayLister - House Music Playlist Generator

 A retro-styled music playlist generator focused on house music, built with Flask and featuring a taste quiz system that learns your preferences to create personalized playlists.
+The application has a 90s-inspired retro UI design.

 ## ✨ Features